hotosm/learnosm/_posts/en/0170-12-20-resources_en.md

 ---
 layout: doc
-title: External Resources
+title: Other Resources
 permalink: /en/resources/
 lang: en
 cover: yes
 category: resources
 ---

-# External Resources
+# Other Resources

-> Reviewed 2018-02-24
+> Reviewed 2020-05-08

 This is a commented list of pointers to other websites which we consider useful.
 All links have been verified to work when this document was last reviewed.